 Over the past two decades the restaurant has continued to offer outstanding rustic fare, handcrafted pastas, innovative flavor combinations and artful presentations inspired by Italian cuisine.
 Throughout this time, Marc and Jeff have been honored to give back to the city through their work with the Vetri Community Partnership.

 James Beard Foundation Awards

 Vetri Cucina is honored to be included among our talented colleagues as a nominee and recipient of the James Beard Foundation Awards for excellence in the food and beverage industry.
-Throughout our history, we have received the following recognition from the Foundation for our Philadelphia location and Chef Marc Vetri.
+Throughout our history, we have received the following recognition from the Foundation.

 2003 Best Chef Mid Atlantic Nominee